lclem/lia/src/part1/NormalForms.lagda.md

 ... | _ , D , equiv = right (_ , D ∙ , equiv)
 ```

-The inductive step is analogous:
+The inductive step is analogous.
+We start by recursively simplifying the remainder of the DNF.
+If it reduces to `⊥`, we do the same for `C`:

 ```
 simplifyDNF1 {φ ∨ ψ} (C , DNFψ)